l-bischof/MMC_SEP_Flares/README.md

 ## Usage:

 1. Go into the *Code* directory and change the variable *download_dir* in *connectivity_tool.py* to the path to your download directory.

 2. Generate the required datasets with *generate_epd_dataset.py* and *generate_solar_mach_dataset.py*.

-   a) In *generate_epd_dataset.py* set start and end date* to only generate the dataset for the required time period.
+    a.
+In *generate_epd_dataset.py* set start and end date* to only generate the dataset for the required time period.

-   b) Depending on the time period that is wished to be examined, this might take quite a bit of memory space.
+    b.
+Depending on the time period that is wished to be examined, this might take quite a bit of memory space.
 Hence the upload of the full datasets is omitted.

 3. a) Run the script for the STEP sensor *step_comparison.py* after setting the start and end date correctly*.

-   b) Run the script for the EPT sensor *ept_comparison.py* after setting the start and end date correctly* and choosing the wished viewing angle.
+3. b) Run the script for the EPT sensor *ept_comparison.py* after setting the start and end date correctly* and choosing the wished viewing angle.

-* write the date in the yyyy-mm-dd format
+\* write the date in the yyyy-mm-dd format

 ## References: